cisco-intersight/terraform-provider-intersight/website/docs/r/tam_security_advisory.html.markdown

   + `type`:(string)"Type of Intersight alert.
 An alert in Intersight could be one of several kinds (FieldNotice, PSIRT etc.).
 Primarily used for filtering alerts based on the type."
 * `advisory_id`:(string)"Cisco generated identifier for the published security advisory."
 * `base_score`:(float)"CVSS version 3 base score for the security Advisory."
+* `class_id`:(string)(Computed)"The concrete type of this complex type.
+Its value must be the same as the 'objectType' property.\nThe OpenAPI document references this property as a discriminator value."
 * `cve_ids`:
                 (Array of schema.TypeString) -"CVE (https://cve.mitre.org/about/faqs.html) identifiers associated with the published security Advisory."
 * `date_published`:(string)"Date when the security advisory was first published by Cisco."